Justinian II: First reign

 In domestic affairs, the Emperor's bloody persecution of the Manichaeans, and his suppression of the popular traditions of those who were not of Chalcedonian origin, caused dissension within the Church.
 In 692 Justinian convened the so-called Quinisext Council at Constantinople to put his religious policies into effect.
 The Council expanded and clarified the rulings of the Fifth and Sixth ecumenical councils, but by highlighting differences between the Eastern and Western observances (such as the marriage of priests and the Catholic practice of fasting on Saturdays) it also compromised Byzantine relations with the Catholic Church.
 The emperor ordered Pope Sergius I arrested, but the militias of Rome and Ravenna sided with the Pope and rebelled.

 Justinian contributed to the development of the thematic organization of the Empire, creating a new theme of Hellas in southern Greece and numbering the heads of the four major themes of the Opsikion, Anatolikon, Thracesion and Armeniakon, and the naval Karabisianoi corps, among the senior administrators of the Empire.
 He also sought to protect the rights of peasant freeholders (who served as the main recruitment pool for the imperial armies) against attempts by the aristocracy to acquire their land.
 This put him in direct conflict with some of the largest landholders in the Empire.

 Mutilation of Justinian II on the orders of Leontius in 695, miniature from a 15th century French manuscript.

 While his land policies threatened the aristocracy, his tax policy was very unpopular with the common people.
 Through his agents Stephen and Theodotos, the emperor raised the funds to gratify his sumptuous tastes and his mania for erecting costly buildings.
 This, plus ongoing religious discontent, conflicts with the aristocracy, and displeasure with his resettlement policy eventually drove his subjects into rebellion.
-In 695 the population rose under the leadership of Leontius, the strategos of Hellas, and proclaimed him Emperor.
+In 695 the population rose under the leadership of Leontius, the strategos of Hellas, and proclaimed Leontius to be emperor.
 Justinian was deposed and his nose was cut off (later to be replaced by a solid gold replica of his original) to prevent his again seeking the throne: such mutilation was common in Byzantine culture.
 He was exiled to Cherson in the Crimea.
-Leontius, after a reign of three years, was in turn dethroned and imprisoned by Apsimarus, who then assumed the throne.
+Leontius, after a reign of three years, was in turn dethroned and imprisoned by Tiberius III, who then assumed the throne.